slowernews/wisdom-tldr/chapters/chapter_appendix.md

 ---
 ### On aesthetics

 'Good taste is easy.
-What is challenging, is to be close to vulgarity.' -- Adam Caruso
+What's challenging is to be close to vulgarity.' -- Adam Caruso
 That's where «big bucks» are.

 > *'Most people with good taste are young and poor.'*

 > *'Form follows profit is the aesthetic principle of our times.' -- Richard Rogers*

+> *'The more «art» you allow in, the less commercial success you’ll have.
+People don’t want «art» they want entertainment.'*

 > *'Sharpness is a bourgeois concept.' -- Henri Cartier-Bresson*